Angel Muñoz

 Angel Muñoz Suárez, is a Puerto Rican politician affiliated with the New Progressive (PNP).
 He was elected to the Puerto Rico House of Representatives in 2012 to represent District 18.

+He holds two Bachelor's Degrees, one of them in Accounting and the other in Management, both from the Interamerican University of Puerto Rico, San Germán Campus.
+In 1997, Muñoz Suarez obtained a Master's Degree in Industrial Management.
+The following year, 1998, he obtained his second Master's degree, this time in Human Resources Administration, also from the Interamerican University, San Germán Campus.